Cilia Flores

 Cilia Adela Flores de Maduro (born 15 October 1956) is a Venezuelan lawyer and politician.
 She is married to the President of Venezuela Nicolás Maduro, making her the First Lady.
 Since 2015, she has also been a deputy in the National Assembly of Venezuela, of which she was president from 2006 to 2011, for her home state of Cojedes.
 In 2017, the Constituent National Assembly was founded, in which she is a member of the Presidential Commission.

 Political career

-As the lead attorney for Hugo Chávez's defense team, she was instrumental in securing Chávez's release from prison in 1994 after his unsuccessful coup in 1992.
+As the lead attorney for Hugo Chávez's defense team, she helped secure Chávez's release from prison in 1994 after his unsuccessful coup in 1992.

 Tactical Command for the Revolution

 While serving as chair of the Political Command of the Bolivarian Revolution, Flores was part of the Tactical Command for the Revolution, an organization that ran the majority of Hugo Chávez's political machine.
-On 7 April, days before the 2002 Venezuelan coup d'état attempt, Flores along with Guillermo García Ponce and Freddy Bernal shared plans of using the Bolivarian Circles as a paramilitary force to end opposition marches and defend Chávez in Miraflores Palace by organizing them into brigades.
+On 7 April, days before the 2002 Venezuelan coup d'état attempt, Flores, along with Guillermo García Ponce and Freddy Bernal shared plans of using the Bolivarian Circles as a paramilitary force to end opposition marches and defend Chávez in Miraflores Palace by organizing them into brigades.

-On 11 April while opposition marchers headed towards Miraflores Palace in protest, Bolivarian Circles gathered around the palace armed with rocks, clubs and molotov cocktails all within view of the National Guard that was stationed nearby.
-The Bolivarian Circles then participated in demonstrations that became violent.